timmcginley/Agile/Assignments/A2/README.md

 * Speculate features your prototype gene system could to address the requirements.
 * When would these features be needed.
 * Provide a timeline for the development of each of the features and includ this in your AFDP.
+## 2.4 Define System Examples
+* Identify specific products or systems that exist today that could be adapted to address the identified gaps and develop teh rewquiremetns to meet the required features.
+* This could be more than one product or system that you imagine will synthesis into a hyrbid solution in your future(s).
-## 2.4 Create a Science Fiction Prototype
+## 2.5 Create a Science Fiction Prototype
-* Produce a 1-2 page [science fiction prototype] that describes one of your Futures and how the feature(s) satisfy the requirement(s) you have idenitified for that future.
+* Produce a 1 page [science fiction prototype] that describes one of your Futures and how the feature(s) satisfy the requirement(s) you have idenitified for that future.
 * This is a creative exercise it should be grounded in the thinking you have developed in the rest of the exercise.
+* It should introduce a character that acts as the future user in your future case.
+Develop this persona so that it helps you to understand how you want your agile prototype to adpat to their future needs.
+* It should describe the products of your selected gene systems in the future.

 ## Submission details
 Simple report docuemnting the four stages in [Markdown] format.